emjogale/interactive-pricing/README.md

 ### Continued development

-- I have yet to learn how to colour the slider track differently each side of the thumb ...
+- how to refactor the javascript, as I think it is quite clumsy at the moment

 ### Useful resources